teliodigital/bulgarian-positive-feed/CODE_GUIDELINES.md

 - **perf**: Use this when you make changes that improve the performance of the code, such as optimizing a piece of code or reducing the memory usage.
 - **refactor**: Use this when you make changes to the code that do not add new features or fix bugs, but improve the code structure or readability.
 - **test**: Use this when you add new tests to the codebase or modify existing tests.

+When prompted by Commitizen, please select the appropriate type for your commit message and provide a brief and descriptive summary of your changes.
+You can also include a longer description of your changes in the commit message body, if necessary.

+If anything in these guidelines is unclear or if you have feedback, please don't hesitate to let us know!
+We're always looking to improve our practices and make the project better for everyone. 🤝

 ## 🚪 Pull Request Workflow